 Best Car Wash Buckets with Grit Guard

 There are a few products every beginner must own.
-Buckets and wash mitts are important so lets start there.
-You need at least two buckets if you intend to use the two bucket method.
-And a third bucket for doing the wheels.
+Buckets and wash mitts are important so let’s start there.
+You need at least two buckets if you intend to use the two-bucket method.
+And a third bucket for doing your wheels.
 There are other methods you can also try.
 Please read my blog post on washing your car to learn the proper techniques available to you.
 These techniques are VITAL to keeping a car looking its best.

-A foam cannon will spray soap and water under high pressure at your car.
+A foam cannon will spray soap and water under high pressure on your car.
 It connects to your pressure washer so make sure you get a compatible one.
-The foam will stick to the dirt and work it’s magic.
-Usually you need to give it 5 or 10 minutes to soak in.
+The foam will stick to the dirt and work its magic.
+Usually, you need to give it 5 or 10 minutes to soak in.
 Then spray off and a lot of the dirt will have softened and will be removed along with the suds.

-A well made tire cleaning brush will help you deal with the hard to clean areas in wheels.
-You should get various size brushes the will fit between the spokes and reach around the back of the rims.
+A well-made tire cleaning brush will help you deal with the hard-to-clean areas in wheels.
+You should get various-size brushes that will fit between the spokes and reach around the back of the rims.

 Regular washing of your wheels will keep help to prevent iron deposits from brake dust from sticking to them.
 A small set of brushes called wheel woolies are ideal for reaching between and around the various gaps in your wheels.
 A lug nut brush lets you quickly clean around the lug nuts.
 Mud sticks like hell to tires so a special tire brush is useful.